Are you suffering from the symptoms of progesterone deficiency?

 Progesterone is absolutely required in optimal amounts to help balance the effects of estrogen which tend to cause the exact opposite effects on the body.

-You can think of estrogen as a hormone which helps to build and grow tissues (such as menstrual lining, breast cells, fat cells, etc.) while progesterone helps to counteract these effects by helping to shed the menstrual lining (during menses), calm down the stimulating effects of estrogen on breast tissue and help maintain body weight.
+You can think of estrogen as a hormone that helps to build and grow tissues (such as menstrual lining, breast cells, fat cells, etc.) (3) while progesterone helps to counteract these effects by helping to shed the menstrual lining (during menses), calm down the stimulating effects of estrogen on breast tissue and help maintain body weight.

 There are many conditions and disease states which may alter the concentration and ratio of progesterone to estrogen in the female body.

-When this ratio is altered women may present with symptoms such as depression, weight gain, menstrual irregularity, infertility and so on.
+When this ratio is altered women may present with symptoms such as depression, weight gain, menstrual irregularity, infertility, and so on.

 Progesterone pills are often used as a way to help treat this imbalance, especially in states which result in progesterone DEFICIENCY or low progesterone.